Oracc: The Open Richly Annotated Cuneiform Corpus Projects List

 The text editions from the book S. Parpola, Assyrian Prophecies (State Archives of Assyria, 9), 1997.

-Buy the book from Eisenbrauns.SAAo/SAA10: Letters from Assyrian and Babylonian Scholars
+The book is not currently available from Eisenbrauns.SAAo/SAA10: Letters from Assyrian and Babylonian Scholars

 The text editions from the book S. Parpola, Letters from Assyrian and Babylonian Scholars (State Archives of Assyria, 10), 1993 (2014 reprint).